edqx/amongus-protocol/README.md

 # AmongUs-Protocol (WIP)
-### This protocol is not finished, please avoid using this for any projects, either find a more developed and mature one, or use this one with caution and know that everything is subject to change.
+### This protocol is not finished, please avoid using this for any projects, use with caution and know that everything is subject to change.

 ![Alt text](asset/logo.png "Amongus Protocol")